Roast chicken with white bean mash

 - 2 tsp freshly squeezed lemon juice

 - Preheat the oven to 190°C (Gas 5).
-Rub the outside of the chicken with the oil, then season inside and out with pepper.
+Rub the oil on the outside of the chicken, then season with pepper.
 Push the lemon halves, half the rosemary leaves and the bay leaves into the cavity.

-- Remove the chicken from the oven, cover with foil and rest for 15 minutes.
+- Remove the chicken from the oven, place on a carving board, cover with foil and rest for 15 minutes.

 - For the low-GI gravy, pour the excess fat out of the roasting tin, place it directly over a medium heat and add a splash of the stock.
-Rub the base of the tin with a wooden spoon to release all the caramelised chicken juices.
-Add the remaining stock, mashing the garlic cloves with the back of a wooden spoon.
+Rub the base of the tin with a wooden spoon to release all the caramelised chicken juices and the garlic gloves into the pan.
+Add the remaining stock and mash the garlic cloves with the back of a wooden spoon.
 Simmer for 5 minutes then strain, season with pepper to taste and keep hot.

 - Uncover the chicken and pour the juices from the cavity and the carving board into the gravy.
 Carve (remove the skin) and serve with the gravy, white bean mash and some cooked vegetables of your choice.